-Victorinox again makes it as our best pick for the paring knife.
+Victorinox again makes it our best pick for the paring knife.
 This knife will light up your kitchen, giving you an excellent time to cut stuff on that great chopping board.
 Besides, we would consider it as an affordable starter knife.
 With a blade length of 4 inches, this swiss made knife with a straight edge makes preparation work in your kitchen enjoyable.
 It makes precise work such as cutting and peeling and seeding fruits, preparing vegetables, slicing onions enjoyable.

 Furthermore, its ground edge is tempered so as it can retain its sharpness longer, giving you a maximum cut with efficiency.
 You are assured of a firm grip and easy handling from the ergonomically designed Swiss Classic handle.
-In addition to the comfortable grip, this cutting utensil is also lightweight and durable, with a remarkable ability to maneuver even the hard, thicker jobs.
+In addition to the comfortable grip, this cutting utensil is also lightweight and durable, with a remarkable ability to manoeuvre even the hard, thicker jobs.